13 Apr Amphibian disease in the UK: the importance of biosecurity during amphibian surveys

-Biosecurity measures to prevent the spread of disease in UK amphibian populations were a topic of discussion at the Herpetofauna Workers Meeting 2012, attended by BSG Senior Ecologist Natalie White.
+Biosecurity measures to prevent the spread of disease in UK amphibian populations were a topic of discussion at the Herpetofauna Workers Meeting 2012.

 This article presents an overview of the symptoms of, and research on, the two main diseases threatening our native amphibians: Ranavirus and Chytridiomycosis.
 It also outlines how anyone coming into contact with amphibians can employ some basic measures to help amphibian conservation.